djipco/webmidi/README.md

 The [API for WebMidi.js](https://webmidijs.org/docs/) is fully documented and I take pride in maintaining good API documentation.
 If you spot an error (even something minor) or think a topic should be made clearer, do not hesitate to
-[file an issue](https://github.com/djipco/webmidi/issues) or, better yet, send a PR.
+[file an issue](https://github.com/djipco/webmidi/issues) or, better yet, send a PR (the API documentation is compiled from jsdoc comments in the source code files).

 Here is a link to the full
 **[API Reference](https://webmidijs.org/docs/)**.
 You can also find the API reference inside the